JanaTy/hf_cc/README.md

 ## Setup the Backend
 navigate to `codding_challenge_be` directory and run the command

+> python setup.py

+this will install all the dependencies for the backend application

 > python codding_challenge.py migrate

 to create and fill the database, when done run the command